 Medical disclaimer: The content in this article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional before making any changes to your health regimen.
 Individual results may vary.
 If you are experiencing a medical emergency, please contact 999 immediately.

-Illustrative composite — not a single patient.
-This case study is a teaching composite synthesised from anonymised patte...
+Educational composite — not a single patient.
+This case study is an illustrative composite of a 29-year-old woman with d...